bio-volumentations

 T is the time dimension, and Z, Y, and X are the spatial dimensions.

-- The three spatial dimensions (Z, Y, X) are compulsory.
+- The three spatial dimensions (Z, Y, X) must be present.
+To transform a 2D image, please create a dummy Z dimension.

 - The channel (C) dimension is optional.
 If it is not present, the library will automatically

-create a dummy dimension in its place and output an image of shape (1, Z, Y, X).
+create a dummy dimension in its place, so the output image shape will be [1, Z, Y, X].

 - The time (T) dimension is optional and can only be present if the channel (C) dimension is